How to Cope With Stress & Live in the Moment

 A night to ourselves has become feeling trapped at home.
 Wearing comfy clothes means not feeling motivated to do anything.
 Alone time has become full blown isolation.
 Our old coping mechanisms for stress don’t work anymore.
 We can’t distract ourselves with planning what outfit we’ll wear to our friend’s party next week, or bribe ourselves with an upcoming vacation or fancy dinner.
 We’ve been abruptly forced to live in the present.

 But how do you live in the moment when there is nothing in the moment but fear and uncertainty?
 How do we process stress when we’re unable to leave our homes?
 And more, how do we engage our curiosity for what's to come without being swallowed in anxiety?

-what once was the answer to stress is becoming the source of stress.
+What once was the answer to stress is now becoming the source of stress.